techiediaries/blog/_posts/2018-01-17-deploying-a-blog-part-3.markdown

 travis version
 ```

-Making use of Travis-ci requires a GitHub account.
+Making use of [Travis CI](https://travis-ci.org/) requires a GitHub account.
 As you previously created one to fork the symfony-blog tutorial, you don't need to create another.
 So head over to Travis-ci to [sign up](https://travis-ci.org/).

-Once the account is created at Travis-ci, we should see a profile page, that contains the list of our Github repositories.
+Once the account is created at [Travis CI](https://travis-ci.org/), we should see a profile page, that contains the list of our Github repositories.
 All we need to do is toggle our specific repository to on.

-In order to run through the travis-ci build, we need a `.env` file.
+In order to run through the [Travis CI](https://travis-ci.org/) build, we need a `.env` file.
 So in the root of our project, let's create a `.env.travis.dist` file and paste the following in:

 ```yml
 DATABASE_HOST=127.0.0.1